-This year, the 10-day-long festival will be celebrated from August 20 to August 31, 2023.
-One of the major festivals commemorated by the Malayali Hindu community, Onam marks the beginning of the annual harvest season in the southern parts of India.
+This year, the 10-day-long festival will be celebrated from September 6 to September 15, 2024.
+One of the major festivals commemorated by the Malayali Hindu community, Onam marks the beginning of the first crop season in the southern parts of India.

 The festivities, spread over a fortnight, include boat races called vallam kali, intricate flower arrangements termed pookkalam and a sumptuous feast termed “Onam Sadhya”.